 While your normal skin care routine may suffice in your hometown, when you travel to places with dry climates you’ll want to make a few formula swaps.

-The basics are enough to get you by but to truly look your best in a dry climate you’ll want to add a few products into your skin care routine.
+The basics are enough to get you by, but to truly look your best in a dry climate you’ll want to add a few products into your skin-care routine.

-Lip Balm: While many of us use lip balm already in our everyday routine, when traveling to dry climates it’s even more important.
+While many of us use lip balm already in our everyday routine, when traveling to dry climates it’s even more important.
 Kiehl’s Lip Balm #1 temporarily helps to soothe dry lips on the plane and throughout your trip.
-If your lips feel extra dry, whip up a makeshift lip scrub using a little sugar and honey in your hotel room!
+If your lips feel extra dry, whip up a makeshift lip scrub using a little sugar and honey in your hotel room.